 Start by assessing where you currently rank.
 There are free tools available to help you check your website vitals.
 Such as:

 These tools offer you real insights and advice that will help optimise for Core Web Vitals.
-For example, free tool Google PageSpeed Insights will measure the Loading speed (LCP score).
+For example, the free tool Google PageSpeed Insights will measure the Loading speed (LCP score).
 It’s as simple as pasting in a webpage URL and hitting the ‘analyze’ button.
 What this tool will show you is an overview of your LCP score for both mobile and desktop.
 It also offers suggestions on how to make improvements.
-These could be suggestions like, eliminate render-blocking resources or correctly size images.
+These could be suggestions like, eliminating render-blocking resources or correctly sizing images.

 You will probably find that a number of tweaks and improvements are required as opposed to one big issue that needs fixing.
-If you’re ready to get started with optimising for Core Web Vitals and would like expert advise and support, contact us at ePresence today.
+If you’re ready to get started with optimising for Core Web Vitals and would like expert advice and support, contact us at ePresence today.